1. Home

 • Details about your trip including how you’re travelling and where you’re staying.

-• Details of criminal convictions, past travel to any war zones.
+• Details of criminal convictions, and past travel to any war zones.
 You might also be asked to give details of any times when you’ve been asked to leave a country.

 • A payment card to pay the ETIAS fee.
+Find out how much it costs in the next section!

 • Your name